-Joseph Goldstein has been leading insight and lovingkindness meditation retreats worldwide since 1974.
+Joseph Goldstein has been leading insight and loving kindness meditation retreats worldwide since 1974.
 With my teacher Jack Kornfield, he was a co-founder of the Insight Meditation Society in Barre, Massachusetts.
 Since 1967, he has studied and practiced different forms of Buddhist meditation under venerable teachers from India, Burma and Tibet.
 Among his many publications is one of my favorite meditation books, One Dharma.
 This Dharma talk is adapted from the first chapter in Joseph’s most recent book Mindfulness: A Practical Guide to Awakening.

 Titled Ardency: The Long-Enduring Mind, this chapter reminds us of the Buddha’s four foundations of mindfulness: the body, feelings, mind and dhammas or categories of experience.
 When we are mindful of even one of these four fields, we live securely, but when we are not aware of them, we often become lost in unwholesome reactions, creating suffering for ourselves and others.

-In the Buddha’s own words:
+Adapting the Buddha’s own words:

 The word ardent implies a balanced and sustained application of effort, along with a passionate devotion because we realize the value and importance of an endeavor.
 The Buddha is suggesting that we practice with great care, continuity and perseverance.